-WHAT COMES AFTER THE RING
+WHAT COMES NEXT AFTER THE RING?

-Wedding planning can become a financial strain to many couples.
-But through the engagement process, the idea is to make decisions based on your budget.
-This will certainly alleviate one of the biggest wedding planning problems...
+Weddings can become a financial strain for many couples.
+However, through the engagement process, the idea is to make decisions based on your budget.
+It will surely alleviate one of the biggest wedding planning problems...
 STRESS.
 Here are a few tips that will help you:

 Although weddings can cost a lot, there’s no reason you can’t have the celebration you want.
 Start by determining how much money you have to work with—and who might be willing to help.
-While some couples pay for their weddings themselves, although it’s not uncommon for family members or even friends to ask to help its not always a good idea to do so.
+While some couples pay for their weddings themselves, although it’s not uncommon for family members or even friends to ask to help it's not always a good idea to do so.
 Asking unreliable family members or friends to take on wedding day tasks only to have them botched is not as uncommon as you think, Boy I could tell you some stories about this right here !!!!!!!